nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

    1. [Add shows](#adding-a-show) into the show list.
 2. Test case: Sort with no prefix
    1. Command: `sort` <br>
-      Expected: The list of shows will default to being sorted by name in ascending order.
+      Expected: The list of shows will default to being sorted by name in ascending order.<br><br>

 3. Test case: Sort with single prefix
    1. Command: `sort n/asc` <br>